 Pass Powderkeg can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 56% of its trails rated at or above intermediate.

-Pass Powderkeg Ski Resort is located in the province of Alberta, Canada.
-This ski area is nearby the town of Blairmore, AB.
+Pass Powderkeg is located in the province of Alberta, Canada.
+This ski area is nearest the town of Blairmore, AB.

 Blairmore, AB T0K Canada

 View on Google Maps